 Above: Why, how and where did Steiner get his ideas about biodynamic farming?
 Does logic play a part?
 It may be more about intuition.
 Steiner grew up among the peasants of the Austrian mountains in the 19th century, who had used the same methods for millennia.
 Life and livelihood revolved around the seasons and the “breathing of the earth.”
 He acknowledged that these traditions had influenced his philosophy of biodynamics.

 Jane Scotter of Fern Verrow.
-In her former life, she was a partner at Neal's Yard Dairy in London.
-This season, Jane models for Toast, and has contributed to Toast Travels Nourishment, a celebration of British food heroes.
+In her former life, she was a partner at Neal’s Yard Dairy in London.
+A model for Toast, she has contributed to Toast Travels Nourishment, a celebration of British food heroes.

 N.B.: Nourishment also features the London Honey Man, a market neighbor at Spa Terminus in Bermondsey.

-For more of photographer Howard Sooley's biodynamically grown veg see 5 Favorites: Veg Plot Must-Haves.
+For more of photographer Howard Sooley’s biodynamically grown vegetables, see 5 Favorites: Veg Plot Must-Haves.